Flatanger Municipality: Geography

 The municipality consists mostly of mainland, but also includes almost 1,400 islands of various sizes.
 Some of the major islands include Bjørøya, Lauvøya, Villa, Halmøya, and Kvernøya.
 Ellingråsa Lighthouse is located on the island of Bjørøya and Villa Lighthouse is on Villa.
 These islands all lie on the south side of the Folda firth.
 The Namsenfjorden forms part of the northern boundary of the municipality.
 The highest point in the municipality is the 611.49 m tall mountain Beingårdsheia in the southeastern part of the municipality near the border with Namsos Municipality.

 Government

 Flatanger Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

+Municipal waste management has since 1979 been handled by the inter-municipal Midtre Namdal Avfallsselskap, with ReTrans Midt handling waste collection since 2018.